Last update: August 25th, 2022.

 Amateurs, of course, don’t have to review one game for many hours.
 And if you review the most important part just for 15 minutes, that will be wonderful.

 Ideally you ask a pro or a Go teacher to give commentary on your game.
-It’s because unless you’re a 5 dan or stronger, you may not find
+It’s because unless you’re a 5 dan or stronger, you may not find your own mistakes and proper moves easily.

 If you have never asked a pro or a Go teacher to review your game, I highly recommend it.
 You would be surprised by how much you can learn.